 When an order is received, we enter each order into our database.
 Prepare the Tax Invoices.
 Debit your credit card if it’s not a PayPal order.
 Create mailing labels.
 Prepare checklists of what goes into each parcel to make sure we don’t make any mistakes that will disappoint you.
 And pick and pack each parcel from the stock we store on our premises.

-Then transport those parcels 120km round trip to our post office.
+Then transport those parcels on our extended trip to our rural post office.

 Those are the handling charges – that we rarely recover.

 We post via Australia Post.

 An organisation which increases parcel rates by 7% every year.

 Their charges vary according to the weight of each parcel.
 And location within Australia.

 But we always offer our postage at a flat rate within Australia.

 What Does It Mean When You See Postage Free?
 Or Free Delivery?
 On A Website?

 There isn’t an online business that can absorb postage costs.
 They’re too high.